 Latest Additions

 The most recent additions to the BCH databases are displayed on this list.
-The list is updated every six hours and the seven most recent entries are shown in the Home page.
-A complete list of BCH additions is available at https://bch.cbd.int/about/latestadditions.shtml and can be reached by following the link to More additions.
+The list is updated every six hours and the five most recent entries are shown in the Home page.
+An extended list of BCH additions is available at https://bch.cbd.int/about/latestadditions.shtml and can be reached by following the link to More additions.